COMPUTER SCIENCE FACULTY AND STAFF DIRECTORY

 My research interests are in the area of Big Data for the sciences, with an emphasis on issues related to predictive analytics, storage, retrievals, and metadata management.
 The research crosscuts data science and data engineering especially in the context of voluminous, high-velocity data.
 Software produced by my group has been deployed in agricultural sciences, environmental monitoring, epidemiology, and meteorology.

-My research interests are broadly in cloud computing, big data, and analytics with a focus on using machine learning, probabilistic, and statistical techniques to address scaling, autonomy, and tractability issues.
-These efforts target processing, routing, storing, and mining data streams generated by networked sensors, observational equipment, and programs.
+My research interests are broadly in large-scale systems, big data, cyberinfrastructure, and GeoAI with a focus on using machine/deep learning, probabilistic, and statistical techniques to address scaling, autonomy, and tractability issues.
+These efforts target processing, routing, storing, and mining data streams generated by networked sensors, observational equipment, and programs with an emphasis on spatial data.
+I direct the Center for eXascale Spatial Data Analytics and Computing (XSD) (https://spatial.colostate.edu/) at CSU.

 My research focuses on data networking.
 Any problem that involves moving bits, bytes, packets, chunks, files, or another abstraction between two machines is of interest to me.
 Much of my recent work has been in wireless networks.
 As department chair, I am working to improve the diversity of our student body and to expand our industry partnerships.